Hakkin/streamRIP/README.md

 ## Usage
 After NGINX is started, you can set your live streaming program to stream to `rtmp://{ip}/live`, with your stream key set to the secret value you included in `config.sh`. `{ip}` should be the IP of the server NGINX is being hosted on.

-Once you start streaming, your stream should being on whatever streaming service you are on.
+Once you start streaming, your stream should begin on the streaming service.

 If you go offline during the stream, the video you specific in `config.sh` will begin to loop until you go back online or NGINX is shut down.